form3tech-oss/terraform-provider-grafanacloud/docs/resources/grafana_api_key.md

 ### Optional

-- **is_expired** (Boolean) Whether or not the API key is expired.
+- **is_expired** (Boolean) Whether or not the API key has expired.
 This field is used internally in order to recreate expired API keys.
 Set this to `true` to not recreate expired API keys.
 - **seconds_to_live** (Number) Time in seconds after which the API key automatically expires

 ### Read-Only